 The Ageing Brain

 King’s is a centre of excellence for research on neuroscience, and the ageing brain.
-We host three of the UK's five prestigious MRC Neuroscience centres.
 Our active grant income of £96m supports 420 post-doctoral scientists and 130 PhD students.

 Professor Clive Ballard at the Wolfson Centre for Age-Related Diseases heads the Neurodegeneration & Clinical Trials group aimed at both understanding the molecular basis of disease, and discovering effective novel therapies.